Jaw surgery is a complex process. Still, there are the least chances for complications to arise during the surgery.

 Ensure to take time off from your job or business for around 1-3 weeks (still, one month is the best rule of thumb if you can manage).

 Complete recovery from jaw surgery requires around 4-6 weeks.

 Once the recovery is complete you may get a call from your orthodontist for further proceedings (like aligning your teeth to the best position if needed).
 This alignment is usually done with the help of braces.

 The bottom line!
 Take a rest off your work whether you are a job person or a student.

 Activities that require a lot of energy, strength, and effort should be cut off during the jaw surgery recovery period.

 These activities may include having a workout at the gym, lifting heavy bags or any kind of weight, jogging, tennis and any other kind of outdoor sports.

 It’s important to cut off from these activities because they not only delay healing but oftentimes complicate the recovery process.

 So endnote!
-Refrain from activities which require much force and energy to carry out and might hit your jaws.
+Refrain from activities that require much force and energy to carry out and might hit your jaws.

 5. Oral Hygiene During Recovery